2001-Thu Apr 26 07:45:54 EDT 2018

 Other dental-health warning signs include bleeding gums, yellow or brown teeth, pawing at the mouth, and loose or missing teeth.

-While it might be difficult at first, with enough patience and plenty of yummy rewards, you can turn tooth brushing into a bonding experience with your dog or cat.
-It might take several weeks to train your four-legged friend to warm up to the toothbrush, so start by letting her smell the toothbrush and pet toothpaste, then gradually work your way to brushing for 30 seconds on each side of her mouth at least every other day.
+While it might seem daunting at first, with enough patience and plenty of yummy rewards, you can turn tooth brushing into a bonding experience with your dog or cat.
+It might take several weeks to train your four-legged friend to warm up to the toothbrush, so start by letting her smell the toothbrush and pet toothpaste, then gradually work your way to brushing for 30 seconds on each side of her mouth.
+The goal is to eventually brush her teeth daily if you can.
 By the way, human toothpaste isn't safe for pets, so be sure to use a product approved for your pet.

 If you're scared your dog or cat will bite you, ask your veterinarian for alternative tartar-control options.